 - 2 cups shredded cheddar cheese

 - for serving: chopped cilantro, thinly sliced jalapeno, lime wedges, sliced avocado, smoky cashew queso (or a drizzle of cashew crema if you want something lighter!), & tons of tortilla chips, etc.

-- Cook the veggies: Add the olive oil to a 12-inch GRIZZLY cast iron skillet over medium heat.
-Once hot, add in the yellow onion, bell pepper, and butternut squash to the skillet.
-Season with the Kosher salt and stir to combine.
+- Cook the veggies: Add the olive oil to a 12-inch cast iron skillet over medium heat.
+Once hot, add the yellow onion, bell pepper, and butternut squash to the skillet, seasoning with kosher salt.
 Cook, stirring occasionally, until the veggies have softened and the squash is fork-tender, 6-8 minutes.
-Stir in the garlic, chili powder, cumin, and paprika.
-Cook for an additional minute, until fragrant.
+Stir in the garlic, chili powder, ground cumin, and smoked paprika.
+Cook until fragrant, about 1 minute more.